“Riding is simply the act of not falling off, horsemanship is where the art lies.”

 If those two lines don’t bring up a great visual, Muhammad Ali will likely come to mind.

-Carol Dweck’s book Mindset, The New Psychology of Success, introduced two less familiar lines of the poem.
+Carol Dweck’s book Mindset, The New Psychology of Success, and her TEDTalk introduced me to the two less familiar lines of the poem.

 your hands can’t hit

 Ali was on to something, he excelled in his ability to see and respond in split-second timing, but he was not the typical candidate for a great fighter.
 Ali was too small, his arms were too short, his bad boxing form was wrong, and yet he was able to knock out many an opponent.
 Ali was an outlier in the ring, he was able to outthink his opponent.

 In Mindset, Dweck explores how what we believe can pre-determine the outcome.
 “The view you adopt for yourself profoundly affects the way you lead your life.”
 It’s not either/or – the nature, nurture, genes, or environment debate, but rather how what we believe, influences the choices we make.
 Ali believed he was a great fighter.